 Most forensic genealogy investigations are performed without a warrant, yet they search through millions of people’s records to access extremely sensitive personal health information about an individual—information that has not been explicitly volunteered.
 Websites and tools that were originally meant to help people discover their ancestry are now being utilized by investigators in a way that may violate a citizen’s Fourth Amendment rights.

-States and municipalities are currently fighting it out to introduce their own legislation.
-Utah has introduced a bill that would ban genetic searches by law enforcement, while New York has proposed a policy that would allow them.
-Washington state has split the difference and suggested they should only be an option when requested through valid legal processes.
-This patchwork of conflicting guidance may not amount to much more than confusion in a world where cases, and families, often cross state lines.
+States have gone their own way.
+As of 2026, around nine states require warrants or court orders for police to use consumer DNA databases.
+Utah has introduced a bill that would ban law enforcement genetic searches, while New York has proposed a policy that would allow them.
+Washington state has split the difference and suggested that they should only be an option when requested through valid legal processes.
+This patchwork of conflicting guidance may not amount to much more than confusion in a world where cases and families often cross state lines.

 Matt Zbrog